 Definition of results-oriented measurement system

-The basis for the result-oriented measurement system was the classic profit and loss statement with the EBIT-margin as relative profit indicator.
+The basis for the result-oriented measurement system was the classic profit and loss statement with the EBIT-margin as a relative profit indicator.
 The EBIT for each office could be calculated using product sales, gross margins, and corresponding costs.

 The handling of the internal cost allocations was more difficult.
 Up until now, for example, the employees were able to report training days, which were then deducted from the cost burden of the offices.
 In the new setting, the training of employees became part of the normal duties of an office and thus charged the EBIT margin.
 The office managers had now to decide on their own responsibility when to take the appropriate training for themselves and for their staff.